-Early signs of labor may not be the exact same for all women.
-Telling if you are in labor is not always easy and can be different from one woman to the other.
+The symptoms of labor may not be the exact same for all women and telling if you are in labor is not always easy and can be different from one woman to the other.
 And even if you have these signs, you may actually not always be in active labor and it may be weeks away.

 WARNING: Labor is normal after the 37th week of the pregnancy.
 Labor before the 37th week is called preterm or premature labor.
 If you experience premature labor, you should let your doctor know right away or go directly to the hospital.